vict-shevchenko/reactive-mobx-form/docs/api/ReactiveForm.md

 ### schema [optional]
 The place where you can define fields initial values and validation rules during render stage.
 Please see [reactiveMobxForm() page](/reactive-mobx-form/#/api/reactiveMobxForm) page for syntax.

+### keepState [optional]
+Parameter defines if form should be removed from formStore when it was unmounted.
+This may be useful if you want to preserve form state when routing of application changes.
+Note: form is fetched from store in same state as it was before `Form` Component was unmounted.
+Any changes to Form parameters like `onSubmit` or `schema` will be ignored.
+Defaults to `false` - meaning form are removed from store when they are unmounted.